 Arizona Greyhound Rescue coordinates greyhound adoption in and around Tucson/Green Valley, Pinal County, and the southeast suburbs of Maricopa County.
 If you are in the Phoenix area, we may be able to serve you.
 Or we may recommend that you fill out an application with Racing Home Greyhounds or Arizona Adopt A Greyhound.
-We also work with Greyhounds of Verde Valley in the Flagstaff area.
+Also, The Greyhound Project maintains a list of all greyhound adoption organization in the US.

 In an effort to match each greyhound with his or her best possible home, Arizona Greyhound Rescue has a multi-step adoption process that allows our volunteers to get to know potential adopters, and to provide the information and support necessary to ensure a successful placement.